Stephen E. King Chair in Literature logo

 Internship Fellowship Application

-Students pursuing internships through ENG 496/WGS 411 are eligible to apply for a Stephen E. King Chair in Literature Internship Fellowship.
+Students enrolled in ENG 496/WGS 411 are eligible to apply for a Stephen E. King Chair in Literature Internship Fellowship.
 These fellowships are designed to support students seeking unpaid internship opportunities, allowing students to pursue work in non-profits, social justice work, or otherwise unpaid internship experiences.

 Apply for an Internship Fellowship (External)